ShadmanRohan/ShadmanRohan/README.md

-### Hi there 👋

 <!--
 **ShadmanRohan/ShadmanRohan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->
-Hi 👋.
+Hi there👋.
 I'm Rohan.
 I am a computer science grad interested in engineering, research and development.
 My primary interests span across artificial intelligence, deep learning and statistical analysis.
 My core skills are **PyTorch and Python**.

 - 🔭 I’m currently working on ...